-There are currently no specific development plans for Parcel 1.
+Although there are currently no specific development plans for Parcel 1, the proposed addition of land to the settlement are would ensure that there is an adequate supply of employment lands to meet the long term needs of the community and support future economic growth.
 The site is proposed to be rezoned to permit a wide array of industrial uses that would provide a range of options for future growth and expansion in the East Ridge Business Park.